horsecz/i3pc-configs/README.md

 - Autostart most used apps on special workspaces: Discord, Brave, Thunderbird.
 - Autostart tty-clock & cava on workspace 10 (renamed to 'clock').
 - Autostart terminal on workspace 1.
-- Autostart autorun.sh script.
-- Screenshot with 'Spectacle' (KDE app).
+- Screenshot with 'scrot'.
 - Somehow fixed screen tearing with compton.
+- Battery:
+    - polybar will indicate when battery is low
+    - i3 will notify and shut down laptop when battery has <=5% battery
 - i3 features:
     - Set brigthness with fn+brg up / brg down key
         - 0 - 100%, 1 keypress = +/-10%
     - Set volume with fn+vol up/ vol down key
         - 0 - 130%, 1 keypress = +/-10%
-        - volume limit at 130% (can be edited in polybar/audio-protect.sh -> without this limit it's unlimited!)
         - mute volume with fn+vol mute key (muted sound is indicated in polybar)
     - Removed window borders & removed default i3 bar.
     - i3-gaps look